[Reviewed in Choice and Perspectives on Politics]

 Erika Franklin Fowler, Michael Franz, and Travis Ridout.
 “What We Know About Traditional TV Advertising”— for Campaign Finance Task Force report organized by Nate Persily of Stanford University

-Article on the issue content of candidate and interest group advertising in 2014 (with Travis Ridout and Erika Franklin Fowler)
+Article on the issue content of candidate and interest group advertising in 2014 (with Travis Ridout and Erika Franklin Fowler) (2016 comparisons to be added soon!)

 Article on the effectiveness of various advertising characteristics (with Travis Ridout and Erika Franklin Fowler)